 Senate Bill 1106 amends Tennessee Code Annotated, Section 56-7-203, which pertains to the exemption of life insurance and annuity proceeds from creditor claims.
-The bill replaces the existing language with a new provision that clarifies that the net amount payable under any life insurance policy or annuity contract, when made for the benefit of or assigned to a spouse, children, or dependent relatives, is exempt from all creditor claims.
-This includes protections against execution, attachment, seizure, and garnishment for obligations created after January 1, 1932.
-Additionally, the bill specifies that the use of exempt funds does not alter their classification from exempt to nonexempt.
+The bill replaces the existing language with a new provision that clarifies that the net amount payable under any life insurance policy or annuity contract, when made for the benefit of or assigned to a spouse, children, or dependent relatives, is exempt from all creditor claims, including execution, attachment, seizure, and garnishment.
+This exemption applies to obligations created after January 1, 1932, regardless of whether the right to change the named beneficiary is reserved.

 Statutes affected: